HaoWuLab-Bioinformatics/CLNN-loop/README.md

 tensorflow 2.0

 ## Usage
-First, you should extract features by running the script as follows:
+You should extract features by running the script as follows:

 `python feature_code.py`